 • Convert leads into paying customers

-With effective and relevant onboarding email, you can maintain communication with users, helping themselves solve their pain points and showing how they can get much more using a paid version.
+With effective and relevant onboarding email, you can maintain communication with users, helping them solve their pain points and showing how they can get much more using a paid version.

-Every onboarding email you send might be because you want to get users familiar with your product/services, walk them through benefits they can get, and retain them.
-To achieve this goal, we have discussed steps to create an effective onboarding sequence:
+Every onboarding email you send might be because you want to familiarize users with your product/services, walk them through benefits they can get, and retain them.
+To achieve this goal, we have discussed steps to create an effective boarding sequence:

 Step 1: Segment your email list

-Not all your subscribers are equal, and thus not the same email resonates with each one.
+Not all your subscribers are equal; thus, not the same email resonates with each one.
 A generic, non-segmented email will not get you the results you want.
 So, your first step should be to identify your target or buyer persona.